Have you used our website support site?

 The important thing to know is the URL, which is below.
 We’d advise that you save this in your bookmarks and also save your user and password in a password vault too!
 It’s just easier to not have to remember it all!

 If you don’t, then get in touch.
-It may end up in spam – so make sure you have a peek there too!
+It may end up in spam thought – so make sure you have a peek there too!

 Oops I forgot my password

-We all do it, but sometimes we forget our passwords, particularly if we’re being super secure and have a randomised 16 character one (don’t get us started on passwords!)Â
+We all do it, but sometimes we forget our passwords, particularly if we’re being super secure and have a randomised 16 character one (don’t get us started on passwords!)

-So if you go to the sign-on page, you can do a password reset from there.
-Once you’ve done that, you should be good to go.Â
+So if you go to the sign-on page, you can do a password reset from there where it says ‘Forgot your password’ – you’ll see it underneath the orange button on the screenshot above.
+Once you’ve done that, you’ll be sent an email to reset the password and then, you should be good to go!

 Remember, it’s worth using a password vault to store all these passwords, like lastpass.com